Podcast: Play in new window | Download (Duration: 10:15 — 10.7MB) | Embed

 Edmans also said:

-Again like Bible study, it’s not enough to support your chosen interpretation.
-You have to rule out other possibilities.
+Again, like Bible study, it’s not enough to support your chosen interpretation.
+We must rule out other possibilities.

 That kind of testing is essential to good Bible study.